The front and rear plates are made from 8 gauge (1/8") steel. The rivet holes are 1/8" and the keyhole is 9/32" diameter.

 After a groove is ground into the key shaft, the key blade can be wired in place for welding.

+Why would I make a padlock when I can just buy one?
 Because I like cutting, bending, grinding, filing, drilling, peining, welding, hammering, measuring, sanding, polishing, annealing, hardening, tempering, turning and milling steel!

 Any questions?
 Any comments?
 Did you make a padlock or something cool?
 Let me know.